collectors and filters logo

 At Collectors & Filters, we help Indiana manufacturers verify that their systems are actually working properly not just running.
 Give us a call and we’ll walk you through what to measure and how.

 A running fan doesn’t mean your system is capturing dust.
-We’ve walked into hundreds of Indiana facilities where the fan was loud and the air was still dirty.
+The fan may be loud but the air is still dirty.

 ✓ System assessments and airflow checks